DylanMeeus/springboot_jwt_blog/_posts/2015-01-26-auth0-new-pricing.markdown

 The first step is to choose the identity provider type you need:

-* **Social** : This subscription enables Google, Facebook and Twitter authentications by default, and offers the option to authenticate to [many more popular social IdPs](https://docs.auth0.com/identityproviders).
+* **Social** : This subscription enables Google, Facebook and Twitter authentication by default, and offers, by selecting the *Any Social IdP* feature, the option to authenticate to [many more popular social IdPs](https://docs.auth0.com/identityproviders).

 * **Social +** : This subscription includes [all popular social IdPs](https://docs.auth0.com/identityproviders) as well as username and password database management.